 We all know how much puppies love to play.
 However, as much as we want to keep up, rough play is not exactly healthy.
-In fact, some puppies will use their mouth and teeth during play.
+In fact, some puppies will use their mouths and teeth during play.
 In other cases, puppies will nip at you in efforts to initiate play.

 Nipping might be a habit if you are used to playing rough with your pup, then nipping might be a usual habit.
-This is because they have a constant need to have something in their mouth.
+This is because they have a constant need to have something in their mouths.
 This means that you will have to stop him from unacceptable behavior.

 When we domesticate dogs, we sometimes forget that they still have their animalistic instincts.
 For instance, in the wild, your dog would have to fetch for food for himself.
 This would involve hunting and chasing prey for food.
 These instincts are still there somehow.
 You might arouse his h8unting and chasing instincts during play which will result in nipping.

 This is actually a more serious scenario.
 Even though it is rare to have your puppy get aggressive, it does happen at some point.
 There are various factors that contribute to aggression in dogs.
 For instance, some breeds of dogs might turn out to be aggression.
 Age and also the environment may also lead to aggression as well as pain.

 Some dogs will nip at your visitors.
 Usually, this has a lot to do with dogs that have poor socialization skills.
 In most cases, having a dog nipping at the guests is not exactly a friendly gesture to have a dog nipping at the guests.
 It can be quite scaring especially if you are dealing with an adult dog.
 This is because he has strong teeth as well as his jaws, which could cause an injury to the victim.

 This starts off when you adopt the pup.
 In most cases, change of ownership is a cause of stress and anxiety in dogs.
 He will be exposed to a new owner as well as a new environment.
 However, once you adjust the behavior of your dog nipping at you, he will settle.